swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// Append a given number of items to the end of this array by populating
   /// an output span.
   ///
-  /// If the rigid array does not have sufficient capacity to store the new items in
+  /// If the rigid array does not have sufficient capacity to accommodate the
-  /// the buffer, then this triggers a runtime error.
+  /// specified number of new items, then this triggers a runtime error.
   ///
   /// If the unique array does not have sufficient capacity to hold the requested
   /// number of new elements, then this reallocates the array's storage to